Historical Football Data via API — 2026 Guide

 print(f"Saved {len(matches)} matches to {filename}")

-# Fetch 10 seasons of Premier League data
+# Fetch all historical Premier League matches

-save_to_csv(all_matches, "premier_league_2014_2024.csv")
+save_to_csv(all_matches, "premier_league_historical.csv")

 Rate Limit Strategy